MJKWoolnough/gedcom/README.md

 func AllowMoreThanAllowed(o *options)
 ```
 AllowMoreThanAllowed turns off error reporting when more than the maxumum number
-of a certain item are read
+of a certain item are read.

 #### func  AllowTerminatorsInValue

 ```go
 func AllowTerminatorsInValue(o *options)
 ```
-AllowTerminatorsInValue allows a line_value to contain newlines
+AllowTerminatorsInValue allows a line_value to contain newlines.

 #### func  AllowUnknownCharset